Tucked high up in the Appalachian Mountains in Kentucky sit two dusty little towns.

 newly purchased coalfields in the early 1900’s.

-Once thriving, the African American population in these towns are now on the decline.
+Once thriving, the Black population in these towns are now on the decline.

 With jobs in short supplies and opportunities being hard to come by,